weiyinwei/GRCN/README.md

 # Graph-Refined Convolutional Network for Multimedia Recommendation with Implicit Feedback
 This is our Pytorch implementation for the paper:
-> Yinwei Wei, Xiang Wang, Liqiang Nie, Xiangnan He and Tat-Seng Chua(2019).
+> Yinwei Wei, Xiang Wang, Liqiang Nie, Xiangnan He and Tat-Seng Chua.
 Graph-Refined Convolutional Network for Multimedia Recommendation with Implicit Feedback.
 In ACM MM`20, Seattle, United States, Oct.
 12-16, 2020
 Author: Dr. Yinwei Wei (weiyinwei at hotmail.com)

 ## Introduction